How do you safely navigate Deception Pass currents?

 Deception Pass is located in Deception Pass State Park in Washington.
-It is notorious for strong tidal currents and swirling eddies and is the starting point for many going to the San Juan Islands
+It is notorious for strong tidal currents and swirling eddies.
+It is the starting point for many heading to the San Juan Islands, and the bane of skippers who ignore common knowledge.

 The pass can be treacherous for boaters and kayakers.
-But in reality, it is not much different than Cattle Pass, Thatcher Pass or Peavine Pass.
+But in reality, other than being a tiny bit narrow, it is not much different than Cattle Pass, Thatcher Pass, or Peavine Pass.
 Here are some tips for navigating safely.

 First, let's understand that in the San Juans, Puget Sound, Gulf Islands, pretty much everywhere, there are nasty places where you can get into trouble if you are prone to doing stupid things.
 Driving into a storm or wild surf with breaking waves is a mistake for most of us regardless of our boat or skill level.